-Project summary

-Individual Group size:

-Written report: 4+ pages of text, excluding figures and references, with 1.5-line spacing, 12 point font, and 1" margins.
+Project summary Group size: Individual Written report: 4+ pages of text, excluding figures and references, with 1.5-line spacing, 12 point font, and 1" margins.
 You are encouraged to include figures, but they do not contribute to the page total.
 The figures do not need to be produced by you, and proper credit must be given to the original source of the figures if you did not produce them.

-Due date: December 6

-Oral presentation: In-class, 10-15 minutes in length, media of your choice.
-Grading: 60% weighting on written report, 40% on presentation selection order will be determined randomly ahead of time.

-Selection: Topics and presentation times will be selected in class on Monday chosen, plots that supplement the analysis should be included, and source code provided.
+Due date: December 9 Oral presentation: In-class, 15 minutes in length, media of your choice.
+Grading: 60% weighting on written report, 40% on presentation Selection: Topics and presentation times will be selected in class on Friday September 27.
+Please have preferred topics in mind at the beginning of this class.
+Each topic can only be selected by one person, and the selection order will be determined randomly ahead of time.
+Format: Typed and submitted in paper and electronic format.
+If "Option B" is chosen, plots that supplement the analysis should be included, and source code provided.